MicrosoftDocs/cloud-adoption-framework/docs/strategy/monitoring-strategy.md

 To ease your journey to the cloud, use the [Strategy](index.md) and [Plan](../plan/index.md) phases of the Cloud Adoption Framework.
 Monitoring influences and justifies the motivations, business outcomes, and initiatives.
 It needs to be included in the Strategy and Plan phases, your initiatives, and projects.
 For example, examine how the first adoption project establishes early operations management in Azure.
 Imagine what the cloud operating model needs to look like, including the role of monitoring.
 Monitoring is best served with a service-based approach, as an operations function, where monitoring is an advisory service and a provider of expertise to business and IT consumers.

-The following are important areas which strongly influence a sound monitoring strategy:
+The following are important areas that strongly influence a sound monitoring strategy:

 * Monitor the health of your applications, based on its components and their relationship with other dependencies.
 Start with the cloud service platform, resources, the network, and lastly the application by collecting metrics and logs where applicable.
 For the hybrid cloud model, include on-premises infrastructure and other systems the application relies on.